Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 </head>

-Configuring python on your machine for the first time is a definite headache for any software engineering that decides to delve into the world of python.
+Configuring python on your machine for the first time is a definite headache for any software engineer that decides to delve into the world of python.
 Doing it properly confuses a lot of people and can prove to be very challenging.

 <span class="image center"><img src="{{ 'assets/images/python_environment_2x.png' | relative_url }}" alt="Python Envs" /></span>